 Full-time certified home bakers can earn $37,000 – $65,000 annually, depending on the volume of sales and number of clients they have.

 41. Personal Chef

-Personal chef services are quickly becoming a popular alternative for people who do not have the budget for an entirely catered event, or who just want homemade meals without the hassle of cooking.
+Personal chef services are quickly becoming a popular alternative for people who do not have the budget for an entirely catered event or who want homemade meals without the hassle of cooking.